josina1234/docs/bluerov/build_and_flash.rst

    make px4_fmu-v5_default

-If you get an error message, that tells you, the :code:`gcc-arm-none-eabi` could not be found, make sure you have installed it (for example via the :file:`Tools/setup/ubuntu.sh` convinience script).
+If you get an error message that tells you, the :code:`gcc-arm-none-eabi` could not be found, make sure you have installed it (for example via the :file:`Tools/setup/ubuntu.sh` convenience script).
 In some cases, the path is not correctly extended, so it might be necessary to copy the line similiar to

 .. code-block:: sh

    export PATH=/opt/gcc-arm-none-eabi-9-2020-q2-update/bin:$PATH

-from :file:`~/.profile` to :file:`~/.bashrc` (or in case you use :code:`zsh` to :file:`~/.zshrc`.
+from :file:`~/.profile` to :file:`~/.bashrc` (or in case you use :code:`zsh` to :file:`~/.zshrc`).

-.. attention:: The version of :code:`gcc-arm-none-eabi` might change, so it is necessary, that you copy the line from your :file:`~/.profile` and not the one in this docs.
+.. attention:: The version of :code:`gcc-arm-none-eabi` might change, so it is necessary that you copy the line from your :file:`~/.profile` and not the one in this docs.

 Flash The Firmware
 ==================